chakravartiraj/deep_link_demo/docs/PROMPTS.md

 make sure that the landing page is optimally displayed for tablet web, tab web, mobile web, desktop web

-stage everything done uptil now. commit the staged changes with a comprehensive commit message.
+stage everything done uptil now. stage all changes including new files and modifications commit the staged changes with a comprehensive commit message.

 keep the scope of the load speed & time optimization limited to web/ directory